jeromenerf/snitch.go/README.md

 * goproxy : https://github.com/elazarl/goproxy a good lib to build a proxy in golang
-* charles proxy :
 * fiddler2 : http://fiddler2.com is a source of inspiration, though it's a evil
-  .NET application that doesn't provide a network install
+  .NET application that doesn't provide a network service

 ## TODO

 * make a real daemon
 * clean / split HTML and proxy
 * forward more informations to SSE
-* use redis
-* ...
+* add ID to log to retrieve them individually
+* add TTL to log entries in the index